 Enhanced consumer rights

-Shadowing the expansion of data subjectAn individual who can be identified or is identifiable from data. rights under the GDPR, the CCPA requires qualifying organisations to increase the control that consumers have over their personal information, this includes the ability to request deletion of their personal information (subject to certain exceptions) and details of what information the organisation held in the previous 12 months including:
+Shadowing the expansion of Under UK and EU data protection regulation, data subjects have a number of rights available to them, including the right to be informed, access, rectification, erasure, restrict processing, data portability, to object and further rights in relation to automated decision making and profiling. under the GDPR, the CCPA requires qualifying organisations to increase the control that consumers have over their personal information, this includes the ability to request deletion of their personal information (subject to certain exceptions) and details of what information the organisation held in the previous 12 months including:

 Methods of consumer requests